 Quick Tip - While your garlic grows underground, you can use a few of the green leaves as a garnish in your soups and salads.

 It will also produce flower stacks or scapes, which should be immediately removed.
-These scapes have a flavor and texture similar to asparagus and taste quite well when cooked in a stir fry or pesto.
+These scapes have a flavour and texture similar to asparagus and taste quite well when cooked in a stir fry or pesto.

 When To Harvest Garlic